GImbrailo/tezos-node-devops/packer/README.md

 Packer [Installation Guide](https://learn.hashicorp.com/tutorials/packer/getting-started-install)

 ## Running the Packer project
-If you are happy with the configurations of the Build script the it is a case of sipmple using the command:
+If you are happy with the configurations of the Build script the it is a case of simple using the command:
 ```bash
 packer build \
 -var 'project_id=PROJECT_ID' \